Everybody has to eat. Luckily, New Haven offers lots of great choices, both off and on campus.

 - Several larger grocery stores are available in the City of New Haven, including Super Stop & Shop, Elm City Market, Edge of the Woods Natural Market, family-owned Ferraro’s Market and CTown, with a wide variety of smaller neighborhood and global food markets.
 Check out lists at Visit New Haven and Living in New Haven guide.

 - The Yale Weekend Daytime Blue Line Shuttle goes to Super Stop & Shop on Whalley Avenue & Elm City Market on Chapel Street hourly.

 - Peapod by Stop & Shop offers home grocery delivery service on your schedule.

 - Surrounding towns and suburbs have grocery stores like ShopRite, Big Y, SavALot and Trader Joe’s, as well as Super Walmart, Target, BJs, and Costco.
 Get there by car, zipcar, ride-share or public transit bus.

 - CitySeed hosts seasonal farmer’s markets throughout New Haven where you can purchase local produce, baked goods, meat and dairy items, and more.

-- Whether you’re an international student looking for a taste of home or an adventurous do-it-yourself cook, check out the helpful guide to Grocery Shopping in New Haven with maps, compiled by the Office of International Students and Scholars (OISS) staff.
+- Whether you’re an international student looking for a taste of home or a globally-minded do-it-yourself cook, check out the helpful guide to Grocery Shopping in New Haven with maps, compiled by the Office of International Students and Scholars (OISS) staff.